-Element Description and Purpose Comments Long-Term Incentives (Cont tinued) Stock Options Equity awards that provide value based on growth in our stock price, subject to vesting generally upon recipient's continued employment through the vesting date.
+Element Description and Purpose Comments Long-Term Incentives: (Cont tinued) Stock Options Equity awards that provide value based on growth in our stock price, subject to vesting generally upon recipient's continued employment through the vesting date.
 Intended to focus NEOs on increasing the Company's stock price.
 Reward NEOs for increases in the stock price over a period of up to ten years.
-In 2022, stock options represented 25% of each NEO's annual long-term incentive opportunity based on the grant date fair value of the awards.
+In 2023, stock options represented 25% of each NEO's annual long-term incentive opportunity based on the grant date fair value of the awards.
 Exercise price equals 100% of the stock price on the date of grant.
 Ten-year term.
-Three-year cliff vesting: vests 100% on the third anniversary of the date of grant, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, restructuring, change in control, etc., that are generally aligned with market practice).
+Three-year graded vesting: vests one-third each year, on the anniversary of the grant date, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, restructuring, change in control, etc., that are generally aligned with market practice).
 Restricted Stock Units Equity awards that give the recipient the right to receive shares of Zoetis stock on a specified future date, subject to vesting generally based upon recipient's continued employment through the vesting date.
-Align NEO and shareholder interests, as NEOs RSUs increase in value as the stock price increases.
-In 2022, RSUs represented 25% of each NEO's annual long-term incentive opportunity based on the grant date fair value of the awards.
-Three-year cliff vesting: vests 100% on the third anniversary of the date of grant, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, restructuring, change in control, etc., that are generally aligned with market practice).
+Align NEO and shareholder interests, as NEOs' RSUs increase in value as the stock price increases.
+In 2023, RSUs represented 25% of each NEO's annual long-term incentive opportunity based on the grant date fair value of the awards.
+Three-year graded vesting: vests one-third each year, on the anniversary of the grant date, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, restructuring, change in control, etc., that are generally aligned with market practice).
 Paid out in shares of Company common stock upon vesting.
 Dividend equivalents are accrued over the vesting period and paid when and if the RSUs vest (subject to the same vesting conditions as the underlying RSUs).
-Retirement U.S. Savings Plan ("Savings Plan") A tax-qualified 401(k)/profit sharing plan that allows U.S. participants to defer a portion of their compensation, up to U.S. Internal Revenue Code ("IRC") and other limitations, and receive a Company matching contribution.
-A discretionary profit sharing contribution of up to 8% of an eligible employee's eligible pay (generally, base salary plus bonuses), within IRC limitations and based on Company performance.
-We provide a matching contribution of 100% on the first 5% of an employee's eligible pay contributed to the Savings Plan, up to IRC limitations.
-For 2022, we made a profit sharing contribution of 3% of eligible pay (within IRC limitations) to all eligible U.S. employees.
-Supplemental Savings Plan A non-qualified deferred compensation plan that allows eligible employees, including our NEOs, to defer up to 30% of their salary and AIP to make up for amounts that would otherwise have been contributed to the Savings Plan (by the employee or as matching or profit sharing contributions by the Company) but could not be contributed due to IRC limitations.
+Retirement: U.S. Savings Plan ("Savings Plan") A tax-qualified 401(k)/profit sharing plan that allows U.S. participants to defer a portion of their compensation, up to U.S. Internal Revenue Code ("IRC") and other limitations, and receive a Company matching contribution.
+A discretionary profit sharing contribution of up to 8% of an eligible colleague's eligible pay (generally, base salary plus bonuses), within IRC limitations and based on Company performance.
+We provide a matching contribution of 100% on the first 5% of a colleague's eligible pay contributed to the Savings Plan, up to IRC limitations.
+For 2023, we made a profit sharing contribution of 4% of eligible pay (within IRC limitations) to all eligible U.S. colleagues.
+Supplemental Savings Plan A non-qualified deferred compensation plan that allows eligible colleagues, including our NEOs, to defer up to 30% of their salary and AIP to make up for amounts that would otherwise have been contributed to the Savings Plan (by the colleague or as matching or profit sharing contributions by the Company) but could not be contributed due to IRC limitations.
 Also allows NEOs and certain other executives to defer up to an additional 60% of the amount of their AIP payment that is over the IRC 401(a)(17) limit and that is not matched by the Company.
-Matching and profit sharing contributions are notionally credited as Company stock and settled in cash after the employee's separation from the Company, based upon the terms of the Supplemental Savings Plan and in compliance with applicable IRC regulations.
+Matching and profit sharing contributions are notionally credited as Company stock and settled in cash after the colleague's separation from the Company, based upon the terms of the Supplemental Savings Plan and in compliance with applicable IRC regulations.